 The Perfect Day

 Superstitious sailors believe that the only good day to set sail is Sundays Needless to say, Given the Pressure of Charterers and Trade requirements, These beliefs hardly can withstand the modern times.
 Fridays: Fridays are unlucky because Jesus Christ was crucified on a Friday.
 Thursdays: Thursdays is Thor’s day, the Norse god of thunders and storms.
+Among the Another Seafarer Traditions.

 First Monday in April: Cain slew Abel on the first Monday of April Second Monday in August: Kingdoms of Sodom and Gomorrah were burnt down on that day.